-The Chair of CAPTEM is a member of the Planetary Science Subcommittee of the NAC, and as such is appointed to a three year term by the NASA Associate Administrator for the Science Mission Directorate (SMD) in consultation with the NASA Administrator and the Chair of the Planetary Science Subcommittee of the NAC.
+The Chair of CAPTEM is a member of the Planetary Science Subcommittee of the NAC, and as such is appointed to a three-year term by the NASA Associate Administrator for the Science Mission Directorate (SMD) in consultation with the NASA Administrator and the Chair of the Planetary Science Subcommittee of the NAC.
 In addition to the Chair, CAPTEM will include up to 12 regular, voting members, plus a non-voting Secretary.
 Regular CAPTEM members and the Secretary serve 3-year, renewable terms, and are appointed by the Chair, after consultation with the JSC Curator, with concurrence of the Headquarters DS.
+A temporary Chair may be appointed by the Chair, in consultation with the Headquarters DS, in the event that the Chair must be absent from a meeting.
 The Secretary records the minutes of CAPTEM meetings, maintains the CAPTEM website, and responds to external inquiries.

 CAPTEM will meet semi-annually or as otherwise needed to carry out its functions or at the request of the NAC Chair.

 CAPTEM’s ongoing tasks in support of SMD are as follows: